Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: Theoretical Properties

-We will provide the theoretical justifications of the global testing procedure \eqref{eq:phi-alpha-one} and support recovery procedure \eqref{eq:support.one}.
-For the global testing procedure, its theoretical properties will be established from two perspectives: the size and the power.
+The theoretical properties of the one-sample global testing procedure \eqref{eq:phi-alpha-one} will be established from two perspectives: the size and the power.
 Specifically, to study the asymptotic size of the test, we prove the asymptotic distribution of the test statistic under the null hypothesis; to analyze the power, we consider the sparse alternatives where only a small subset of the entries are nonzero.
-For the support recovery procedure, we will show that $\tau=4$ recovers the support with probability tending to one under certain conditions.

-Under Conditions (C1) and (C2), as mentioned in Section \ref{one.sec}, Theorem \ref{ther1} shows that $M_{n}-4\log p+\log\log p$ indeed converges weakly to a Gumbel distribution under the null hypothesis.